Become A

 Icon of a directional signpost with two arrows pointing in opposite directions, one to the right and one to the left.

-Please take time to review the Peer Mentor General Info Document linked below.
+Please take time to review the Peer Mentor Requirements below.
 It outlines the responsibilities, time commitment, and recovery requirements needed to be a Silver Linings Peer Mentor.
 If you have any questions, we’re here to help—don’t hesitate to reach out.

 Step 2: Complete the Application Questionnaire